Interdisciplinary Health PhD Program

 If there is additional information that may help the Steering Committee with the application, applicants are encouraged to include a brief overview of this information.

 6. Resume or curriculum vitae

 A resume or curriculum vitae must be included with the application.

 Interested applicants should complete the NAU Graduate College online application.
-Early submission of application materials is encouraged to maximize funding opportunities, but the application deadline is January 15.
+Early submission of application materials is encouraged to maximize funding opportunities, but the application deadline is January 15, with rolling admissions thereafter until the program is filled.
 Admission to the PhD in Interdisciplinary Health is only offered for Fall enrollment.